Connecting

 Current access surfaces

-Today, the repository exposes two connection styles:
+The repository exposes two connection styles:

-- gateway HTTP endpoints for provider-routed operations
+- HTTP TigerBeetle operations through

 What it does not expose as a public product surface: